 A major portion of the 2021 capital budget includes service line replacements from the water main to the shut-off valve at the customer’s property line.
 Approximately 200 service lines will be replaced this year at a cost of $4,800 per line.
 By the end of the year, the District will have approximately 2300, service lines that still need to be replaced.
 The District’s Ten-Year Capital Improvement Plan forecasts $13.8 million in distribution system project costs.

-Over the past three years, the Board has considered various options for funding capital projects, including financing, keeping capital revenue generation in rates, and increasing rates in addition to the pass through rate increase from Denver Water.
+Over the years, the Board has considered various options for funding capital projects, including financing, keeping capital revenue generation in rates, and increasing rates in addition to the pass through rate increase from Denver Water.
 Funding capital projects through rates can be problematic; revenues are variable as a condition of weather and water availability (drought).
 Additionally, customers with larger lots (higher water use) pay a disproportionate share of capital costs.
 Our infrastructure is “wearing out” based on age, environment, and material; it is not related to the volume of water flowing through it.

 The District is ‘built-out’ and can no longer rely on tap development fees to help fund capital projects.
 The capital improvement fee was implemented to provide reliable funding for water system improvements.